Marie Laurencin: Sapphic Paris

 Beginning in the early 20th century, French artist Marie Laurencin (1883–1956) created a unique pictorial world that placed women at the center of modern art.
 With a highly original painting style that defied categorization, she moved seamlessly between the male-dominated cubist avant-garde, lesbian literary and artistic circles, and the realms of fashion, ballet, and decorative arts.

 On view in the Roberts Gallery, this exhibition explores Laurencin’s career, from her self-portraits to her collaborative decorative projects; from her early cubist paintings to her signature work—feminine and discreetly queer—that defined 1920s Paris.
-Presenting more than 50 works by Laurencin, it examines how her visualization of a “sapphic modernity” subtly but radically challenges existing narratives of modern European art
+Presenting more than 50 works by Laurencin, it examines how her visualization of a “sapphic modernity” subtly but radically challenges existing narratives of modern European art.

 Marie Laurencin.
 Women with Dove, 1919.
-Centre Pompidou – Musée National d’Art Modern / Centre de Création Industrielle, Paris.
+Centre Pompidou – Musée National d’Art Moderne / Centre de Création Industrielle, Paris.
 Gift of Lord Joseph Duveen, 1931, on deposit to Musée des Arts Décoratifs, Paris.
 Artwork © 2023 Fondation Foujita / Artists Rights Society (ARS), New York / ADAGP, Paris.
 Photo: Jacques Faujour / Digital Image © 2023 CNAC/MNAM, Dist.
 RMN-Grand Palais / Art Resource, NY

 Exhibition Organization